WEDNESDAY, 1 AUGUST 1945

 aircraft, operating individually or in pairs, hit various targets of opportunity on the southern Korea coast, in the Inland Sea, S Honshu,

-W Shikoku Island, throughout the N Ryukyu Islands, and in the Shanghai area.
+west Shikoku, throughout the N Ryukyu Islands, and in the Shanghai area.
 B-24s pound resistance pockets on Negros Island in the Philippine Islands.

 Unit moves: HQ 3d Bombardment Group and 89th and 90th Bombardment Squadrons